Project Data Management and Run Instructions

 7. Download the FASTQ files of your project with getSRAfastq (see below) to the data directory of your project.

 8. Generate a proper targets file for your project where the first column(s) point(s) to the downloaded FASTQ files.
 In addition, provide sample names matching the experimental design (columns: SampleNames and Factor).
 More details about the structure of targets files are provided here.
-Ready to use targets files for both the RNA-Seq and ChIP-Seq project can be downloaded as tab separated (TSV) files from here.
+Ready to use targets files for the RNA-Seq, ChIP-Seq and VAR-Seq projects can be downloaded as tab separated (TSV) files from here.
 Alternatively, one can download the corresponding Google Sheets with the read_sheet function from the googlesheets4 package (RNA-Seq GSheet and ChIP-Seq GSheet).

 9. Inspect and adjust the .param files you will be using.
 For instance, make sure the software modules you are loading and the path to the reference genome are correct.

-10. Every time you start working on your project you cd into the directory of the repository and then run git pull to get the latest change.
-When you are done, you commit and push your changes back to GitHub with git commit -am "some edits"; git push -u origin main.
+10. Every time you start working on your project you cd into the directory of the repository and then run git pull to get the latest changes.
+When you are done, you commit and push your changes back to GitHub with git commit -am "some edits"; git push.

 Download of project data